High Altitude Trek in Nepal

 • Take sedatives.

-• Try to just push yourself.
-The courage displayed on inappropriate occasions is foolishness, not bravery
+• Try just to push yourself.
+The courage displayed on inappropriate occasions is foolishness, not bravery.

 • Be tempted to drink alcohol.
-(One can drink while coming back, that is while descending.
+(One can drink while coming back, that is, while descending.).

 • Assume that you would be stuck the last.